Startup Funding Types

 - You maintain only part ownership.

-Venture capitalists invest in startups to gain profit as the company grows.
+Venture capital is money deployed by venture capital (VC) firms.
+VCs invest in startups to gain profit as the company grows.
 They typically will take an active role in the business, sit on the board of directors, or request to become part-owner of the startup.
 Since venture capital investments are made in exchange for equity rather than debt, your startup will need to show promise of high-growth potential in order to secure this type of funding.

-- Rather than funding that requires repayment, venture capitalists are repaid through equity by way of return on investment.
+- Rather than funding that requires repayment, venture capital is repaid through equity by way of return on investment.

 - For startups with high startup capital needed, venture capitalists are able to fund projects that may be too risky for others to take on.

-- Venture capitalist investments set startups up for rapid, extensive growth that would not be otherwise possible with a loan through a bank or other lending institution.
+- Venture capital investments set startups up for rapid, extensive growth that would not be otherwise possible with a loan through a bank or other lending institution.

 - Venture capitalists typically opt to become board members or take an active role in the company, which relinquishes some control over the startup.